Tumulty-Web-Services/my-golf-score-app-pwa/README.md

  4. Write test for drop down selection component
  5. Add Authentication
  6. Integrate MongoDB/Mongoose & Local Storage (to build the game data as you are playing, then the finish button will send it to MongoDB)
- 7. Optimizate for offline use
+ 7. Optimizate for offline use & make a progressive web application

 ## Build status